Peer-to-Peer Faculty Writing Groups

 READY TO JOIN?

-Junior faculty submitting R01 grants in October 2020 or February 2021 are encouraged to apply.
-Sessions meet every other week and last for approximately 1.5-2 hrs.
+Junior faculty submitting R01 grants in October 2022 or February 2023 are encouraged to apply.
+Sessions meet approximately every other week and last for approximately 1.5-2 hrs.
 If you are ready to make this commitment, please submit a draft of your Specific Aims page, the names of 2-3 preferred senior faculty mentors, and your intended submission date.

 Group Moderators or Faculty Coaches are needed to help guide junior faculty participants in workshops and chalk talks.
 Moderators or Coaches may not necessarily have the